moehriegitt/hob3l/doc/scadformat.md

     files are just not correct 2-manifolds, although this should be the case according to the specification.
 Empty triangles (with three collinear edges) are very frequent.
-And Hob3l really cannot handle them at the moment, because if how its slicing algorithm works.
+And Hob3l really cannot handle them at the moment, because of how its slicing algorithm works.

 ### intersection